 These tried-and-true approaches are effective & flexible enough to suit various types of businesses.

-Brands like Poundfun uses this tactic to clear inventory while encouraging customers to buy more.
+Brands like Poundfun use this tactic to clear inventory while encouraging customers to buy more.
 You can use this same approach to create buzz and boost sales without complicating your offer.

 If giving something away for free feels like too much, this is a smart alternative.
-Instead of a second free item, you offer it at a discount—usually 50% off.
-It’s just enough to feel like a deal but still helps you recover costs on the second product.
+Instead of a second free item, you offer it at a discount, usually 50% off.
+It’s just enough to feel like a deal, but it still helps you recover costs on the second product.

 Imagine you’re shopping for shoes, and the store advertises, “Buy one pair, get the second 50% off.”
 That deal makes it easier to justify grabbing that second pair.